 Cinelerra-CV: This version focuses on stability.
 The development philosophy is therefore rather conservative and slower than the other branches.
 The further development of this version is frozen.

 Cinelerra-CVE: This is the personal development of the developer Einar.
 The goal of Einar and his supporters is to sustainably improve the code base of Cinelerra-CV and add new features.
 He works tirelessly to release a significantly improved version of Cinelerra.
 This version is not finished yet, but promises great potential for the future.
 If you want to take a look at this version in advance, you can compile it yourself.

-Cinelerra-HV: This is the version of the inventor Adam Williams.
-He created Cinelerra and develops it, according to our personal opinion, mainly for his private purposes.
+Cinelerra: This is the original Cinelerra from the inventor Adam Williams.
+It has become common practice among the community members to add the abbreviation HV (Heroine Virtual Ltd.) to the original Cinelerra, i.e. Cinelerra-HV, so that the derived branches can be kept apart better, but it is not part of the official name.
+Adam created Cinelerra and is currently developing it, according to our personal opinion, mainly for his private purposes.
 Usually a new update comes once a year and this always brings great new features and improvements with it.
-The Cinelerra-HV variant does not offer developer or community support.
+The Cinelerra (HV) original does not offer developer or community support.

-Lumiera: This version is written in GTK+ and is still in the pre-alpha stage.
+Lumiera: This variant is not based on code from Cinelerra and is therefore not a derivative of Cinelerra.
+However, it was largely inspired by Cinelerra and is only mentioned here for completeness.
+Lumiera is written in GTK+ and is still in the pre-alpha stage.
 At the moment there is no usable application available.
 More information can be found on Wikipedia or the project page of Lumiera.